 We hope you have enjoyed our tips on how to improve concentration in kids.
 It should be noted that ability to concentrate for long hours on studies or any other activity, take a long time to master.
 Even teenagers cannot concentrate like adults.
 So as a parent you need to have realistic expectations.
 Please read these author’s notes as well before your sign off.

-Author’s Notes to Parents
+How to improve concentration in Kids: Author’s Notes to Parents